Brandon Blackwell: Life and career

 Blackwell was born in the New York borough of Queens.
 His mother teaches middle school, and his father is an insurance adjuster.
 He went to a gifted elementary school on Long Island and attended the Bronx High School of Science.
 He earned his undergraduate degree in computer science from New York University.
 By age 20, he had won about from quiz shows, including the Jeopardy!
 Teen Tournament, Who Wants to Be a Millionaire, and The Million Second Quiz (runner-up) in 2013.

 By 2016, Blackwell saw London as "the epicenter" of high-level quizzing and sought to win University Challenge, a television quiz show featuring UK college students.
 He was accepted into Imperial College London for a computer science master's program.
 He intensely taught himself British history using Wikipedia, flash cards, and old episodes of University Challenge.
 He briefly left Imperial because he felt the school's selection process for University Challenge did not produce a team well rounded enough to compete seriously.

 Blackwell then returned to Imperial and rejoined the quiz team alongside Richard Brooks, Conor McMeel, and captain Caleb Rich for University Challenge 2019–20.
 The group practiced once a week for three months; Blackwell suggested a rule that a subject specialist defer to his teammates to float the first guess.
-They dominated the tournament, winning all of their episodes by large margins.
+They dominated the tournament winning all their games, and all but one of their episodes by a margin of at least 150 points.
 Blackwell, introduced on the show as "Imperial Brandon", attracted attention for his depth of knowledge and his charismatic personality.

-Blackwell has appeared as a "chaser" (alias "the Lightning Bolt") on The Chase (US) since 2022 and as a guest on The Chase Australia in 2024.
+Blackwell appeared as a "chaser" (alias "the Lightning Bolt") on The Chase (US) in 2022-23 and as a guest on The Chase Australia in 2024.

 Blackwell has represented the United States in several quizzing tournaments.
 He won the national team event at the 2023 International Quizzing Championships in Torremolinos, Spain, as part of the United States national team which included his fellow chaser Victoria Groce.